starknet-io/starknet-docs/docs/CLI/commands.md

   --account <account_name>
 ```

-Deploys an account contract, can take the following arguments:
+Deploys an account contract, accepts the following arguments:

 - `account_name` - the name given to the account, used for managing multiple accounts from the CLI (if not specified, the name
   `__default__` is used.